 Will a duck love me back?
 Ducks have the ability to love and bond with their owners, But, if a duck is raised outdoors with a lot of other ducks and only fed, they are less likely to bond.
 They will probably just come running for the food.
 Ducks are more intelligent than most people think.

 What other uses does a duck have?
 Ducks can be great egg layers.
 Depending on the variety of the duck, their eggs are usually bigger than chicken eggs and can range in colors or even have spots!
 Ducks also love to eat bugs and will help you keep the bug population in your yard down.
 Their droppings make good fertilizer.

 Don’t forget to check out our Complete guide on raising ducks for beginners.

-Goats are funny inquisitive animals with an attitude.
+Goats have the ability to bond to kids when they spend time with them.
+Plus, they are funny inquisitive animals with an attitude.
 They can be trained to recognize their name, come running and do tricks.
 But, there is one caveat: they have their own personality and can be very stubborn.

 That means that even if they know what to do, they will act much like a toddler, and will decide if they want to do it or not.
 They may come running or may decide to turn their head and ignore you.

 Goats become entertaining as babies.
 At a very young age, they will jump over and on top of everything!
 They love exploring.
 If you choose to raise a goat as a pet, it will provide you with many hours of entertainment.

 Goats make a great farm pet, but not as great of a condo pet.
 However, goats can be happy and content in a backyard.
 Goats are famous for being escape artists.
 But, happy goats wander less so spend time with it and give it plenty to do.